deBeee/ProductXMLParserAPI/README.md

 ## Error Handling

-The API includes global exception handling for the following scenarios:
+The API includes exception handling for the following scenarios:

 - **ProductNotFoundException**: Thrown when a product with the specified name is not found. (described above)
 - **XmlStreamReadException**: Thrown when XML file does not contain xml content.